 Beginner's guide to start selling on Etsy

 Opening an Etsy shop was a first serious step for my dolls business.
-Now I'm able to offer my art to millions of people all around the word.
+Now I'm able to offer my art to millions of people all around the world.
 Having an online shop made me feel more professional and it was easier to see how people are reacting to my art.
-I opened my shop more than a year ago, but I didn't treat it serious enough.
+I opened my shop more than a year ago, but I didn't treat it seriously enough.
 Everything changed maybe six months ago.
 I had my business strategy ready and was working last months at my day job.
 At that time I was reading all the books and articles I could found on SEO and online marketing, improved my listings photography and descriptions.
-Above all I doubled my sales in no time.
+Above all, I doubled my sales in no time.
 If you considering to take a step forward and open an online business, Etsy shop is the best option for the beginners.
 Here's what I learned.

 THE BASICS OF SETTING UP AN ETSY SHOP

 For a better start, you can register here: http://etsy.me/1Mab0QP and earn 40 free listings!
 This will make an opening even easier.

 You can change your shop name once later, but it's better to think this through straight away, right?
 Make sure that your shop name is understandable for international users, Google friendly and memorable.
 Try to brainstorm a few ideas and get some feedback from friends or family.
 If you already have your brand it's smart to stay consistent and stick to that name.
 You can find more thorough tips on Etsy blog.

 Prepare the best photos of your products, write accurate descriptions, deliberate best tags and fill up other information.
 You should measure your items prices and calculate shipping costs into the different countries too.
 Don't worry if you're not sure about that information just yet.
 You can change it later on!
 Find a lot of useful information in Etsy seller handbook.